The light has come.

 Response to temptation: Whenever you are tempted to be upset with someone.

 Do not let this person pull you back to darkness.
 Say to him instead, “The light has come.
 I have forgiven you.”

 In this lesson, as in several others, the Course speaks of me as though I have accepted its message and have forgiven the world; as though I am ready, this very day, to see the real world; as though I have attained its goal of peace.
 Perhaps today I do not feel quite worthy of such confidence.
 Yet, if what we have been reading the past two days is true, any impression that I may have that my will differs from God’s is only an illusion.
 My true Self, which in my right mind I am aware of, is exactly as this lesson depicts me.
 This lesson is the truth about myself, whether or not I have yet recognized it.

 Whatever my experience today, this lesson is the truth.
 I cannot stand against what is within me; I cannot be other than what God created me to be.
-“The outcome is as certain as God,” as the Text says (T-2.III.3:10).
-“Our single purpose makes the goal inevitable” (4:3).
+“The outcome is as certain as God,” as the Text says (T-2.VI.8:7).
+“Our single purpose makes our goal inevitable” (4:3).
 I will see the real world; I will see Heaven’s reflection everywhere.

 Do I feel I lack the certainty of this lesson’s words?
 That is exactly why I need to practice saying them.
 Perhaps if I give my little willingness to speak them, affirming that this is what I want to be true, the Holy Spirit will add His strength to my words and make them true for me.
 Perhaps even today.
 “The light has come.”
 It is here, right now, with me, available to me.